preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 An administrator or an editor with the correct permissions can work with Page Types.
 A Page Type contains sections where blocks can be placed for content.
 Sections can be targeted.

 Some blocks can be added to a Page Type so they are a part of the layout presented to editors of a page based on the Page Type.
-See the bottom of this page for more information on Blocks that belong to the Page Type.
+See the bottom of this page for more information on blocks that belong to the Page Type.

-When a new page is created, the editor can choose Page Type from any available in the Pag Type list.
+When a new page is created, the editor can choose Page Type from any available in the Page Type list.

 Edit a Page Type
 *****************